DmitrySemikin/das-dir-diff-j/README.md

     them with the actual file system.
   * Create sub-command, which would use it.
   * Create unit tests for algorithms, which checks hashes.
+  * Create command "check integrity", which would compare given directory with given file of md5 sums.
+  * Create multi-compare comand, where one directory is considered to be master and other multiple directories are compared to it and the results are reported.
 * Single dir analysis:
   * Add some profiling code.
 Measure, what takes time - listing of the files, or comparison etc. Experiment with it.
   * For the files get file size